CDN Cost Guide: Pricing, Calculator Inputs, and Provider Comparison

 A practical Azure Front Door cost model: edge bandwidth, request volume, logging, and origin traffic (cache fill).
 Includes a checklist to validate hit rate and avoid double-counting egress.

-How to estimate CDN cost per GB with a realistic bandwidth model: region mix, tiering, free allowances, and cache fill.
-Includes a step-by-step checklist.
+Estimate CDN cost per GB with a realistic bandwidth model for region mix, tiering, free allowances, and cache fill.
+Built for CDN costs per GB and CDN cost per gigabyte queries.

 CDN request pricing: estimate $ per 10k / 1M requests (and when it dominates)